Best Harness For Pugs | Perfect For This Snub Nosed Breed

-Teaching your Pug to transition from a collar to a harness is very easy work in most cases.
+Teaching your Pug dog to transition from a collar to a harness is very easy work in most cases.
 Most canines are walk ready in a few ten-minute sessions getting them used to this gear.
 Here are some fast tips to make the job a piece of cake:

 Keep a Positive Attitude.

-If you find yourself getting frustrated, then just come back to working with the harness later.
+When fitting a harness for Pugs, if you find yourself getting frustrated, then just come back to working with the harness later.
 Canines are very sensitive to the emotions of their people, and you want to make sure you are not accidentally associating the harness with your own anxiety about getting it fitted or learning to put it on and take it off.

 Introduce the Harness with Praise and Reward.

-Until your Pug has the hang of wearing the harness, make a special effort to lavish her with praise, pets, and a few treats here and there whenever the harness is part of the equation.
+Until your Pug has the hang of wearing the dog harness, make a special effort to lavish her with praise, pets, and a few treats here and there whenever the harness is part of the equation.